 What Is the Importance of COMPASS Test for Nursing Courses?

 Many colleges and other educational institutions in the country use the COMPASS test scores for placing students in appropriate courses.
-Institutions also use the COMPASS scores for placing students in nursing courses and other health science programs.
-If planning to join a nursing course in the United States, you may learn more about the COMPASS test for nursing here...
+Institutions also use these scores for placing students in nursing courses and other health science programs.
+If planning to join a nursing course in the United States, you may learn more about this test here...

 What Is the COMPASS Test for Nursing?

-There is no separate COMPASS test for nursing conducted apart from the ACT COMPASS test.
-The same test is conducted for nursing program aspirants or enrolled students (as per the testing policy of the institution), and the COMPASS test scores are then used in placing them in nursing courses.
+There is no separate COMPASS test conducted apart from the ACT COMPASS test for nursing courses.
+The same test is conducted for nursing program aspirants or enrolled students (as per the testing policy of the institution), and the test scores are then used for placing them in nursing courses.

-Therefore, the COMPASS test for nursing is a test that measures their abilities and skill levels in relevant areas like Mathematics and the reading and writing skills.
-It helps colleges place students according to their ability levels and also suggest any developmental programs for them to improve in their respective weak areas, if any.
-For more details on the COMPASS testing, you may refer to: http://www.act.org/compass/student/index.html.
+Therefore, the COMPASS is a test that measures their abilities and skill levels in relevant areas like Mathematics, Reading and Writing skills.
+It helps colleges place students according to their abilities and also suggest any developmental programs for them to improve in their respective weak areas, if any.
+For more details, you may refer to: http://www.act.org/compass/student/index.html.

 COMPASS Test for Nursing - Sections, Question Types, and Test Duration

-As we have seen, there is no special COMPASS test administered for nursing courses.
-The sections included in the COMPASS test are:
+As we have seen, there is no special test administered for nursing courses.
+The sections included are: